 4. Color

-Color is a visual property of objects that is determined by the wavelengths of light that they reflect, emit, or transmit.
-Commonly, people associate color with the visible spectrum of light, which is made up of the rainbow colors: red, orange, yellow, green, blue, indigo, and violet.
+Color is a visual property of objects, determined by the wavelengths of light they reflect, emit, or transmit.
+People commonly associate color with the visible spectrum, made up of the rainbow colors: red, orange, yellow, green, blue, indigo, and violet.
+It's a somewhat amorphous term, described using words like hue, tint, tone, saturation, value, and brightness.

 The purpose of color

-Color fulfills several essential functions in design, such as:
+Color fills several core functions in design:

 - Communicating the states of elements

-- Highlighting crucial components
+- Highlighting important components

 - Alerting users when something goes wrong

-- Conveying the mood
+- Conveying mood

-- Establishing a hierarchy
+- Establishing hierarchy

-- Evoking emotions
+- Evoking emotion

 5. Texture